MattMcAdams/mattmcadams.com/src/objects.md

 I have a few other items I carry with me every day that I didn't get a picture of.
 These include:

-- Airpods
+- 3rd generation Airpods
-- MacBook Pro
+- M2 MacBook Pro
-- iPad Pro
+- 6th generation 12.9in iPad Pro
-- iPhone 15
+- iPhone 16 Pro
+- 20oz Hydroflask